-EBSC provides legal services, community organizing, and transformative education to support low-income immigrants and people fleeing violence and persecution.
+EBSC provides legal and social services, community organizing, and transformative education to support low-income immigrants and people fleeing violence and persecution.

 We envision a world where immigrant and human rights are respected.